Building Up Our City

 Evolving Brick and

 We create engaging retail destinations designed to serve every resident of The Springs.

 With more than 2M SF of commercial and retail space, our First & Main Towncenter and InterQuest Marketplace commercial properties represent two of the Pikes Peak region’s premier shopping, dining, and entertainment destinations.
-Serving as Town Centers, these destinations are epicenters of community and commerce.
+These destinations are epicenters of community and commerce, drawing both locals and visitors alike.
 Our team is responsible for their development, operations, and management – ensuring they continue to be a source of community and regional pride.

 Downtown Colorado Springs